FacePlusPlus/facepp-java-sdk/Readme.md

 # FacePlusPlus Java SDK

-note: this branch has outdated, for new api please tray to use facepp-v1 or facepp-v2 branch.
+note: this branch has outdated, for new api please tray to use facepp-v3 branch.

 This SDK uses apache.http lib and json lib.